 In this video, I wanted to go through an advanced hip flexor test.
-It’s a little bit more advanced test, but it really helps you target to see if you have tight hip flexors and a couple of other things.
+Although this is more of an advanced test, it really helps to identify if you have tight hip flexors.

 Advanced Hip Flexor Test